kytewy/python_scripts_analysis/ETL_Story.md

-# python_scripts_analysis

-In this repository is a collection of Python that I have created for a number of differenet personal and academic projects.

 # ETL for Education
 Main focus of this project was create a business problem and create a ETL solution to gather data and prepare it for a data warehouse to make it readily availble for decision making.
 The vizualication and analysis is not the focus of this project.